Table of Contents

 A badly contaminated chain may need a deep cleaning to reset the chain to a clean condition, and an immersion in clean wax.

-2 responses to “Bike Chains, Part 5”
+2 thoughts on “Bike Chains, Part 5”